-I had a wonderful time last weekend adjudicating piano classes for the Leamington Spa Music Festival.
+I had a lovely time last weekend adjudicating piano classes for the Leamington Spa Music Festival.
 I have written about music festivals before on my blog explaining the format and concept.
 For the competitors, they are both great fun and instructive; allowing the (generally) young performers to enjoy their music making in a supportive atmosphere as well as receiving constructive criticisms about their playing.
-During the classes there were three or four piano teachers who were perpetually around; listening to their students, encouraging them and playing duets with them (particularly during the very popular teacher and pupil duet classes).
+During the classes there were three or four piano teachers who were perpetually around; listening to their students, encouraging them and playing duets with them, particularly during the very popular teacher and pupil duet classes.
 It was inspiring to observe the effort and care they lavished on their pupils and it made me realize yet again, the importance of selecting the right piano teacher from the outset.

 I have spoken many times about the influence a piano teacher can have on a student.
 They are the single most important factor in a piano student’s success or failure.
-A pupil will see their teacher every week, be guided by them musically and often emotionally too, which is quite a responsibility, so any teacher must be really up to the job otherwise very little will be achieved.
+A pupil will see their teacher every week, be guided by them musically and often emotionally too, which is quite a responsibility, and, therefore, a teacher must be really up to the job otherwise very little will be achieved.
 They are essentially a coach, a motivator and a friend.

 When selecting a teacher always check them out first.
 You can probably find their details online via their website.
 There are several elements to bear in mind.
 The first is a teacher’s résumé.
-What have they done?
-Where have they studied?
-What have they achieved?
-This might seem irrelevant and many argue a good teacher doesn’t need to have been a performer or have studied anywhere, but I don’t subscribe to this belief.
-Your prospective teacher should ideally have been formally trained at a good music conservatoire or university.
+Your prospective teacher should ideally have been formally trained at a music conservatoire or university.
 Teachers are more effective when they have performed and know how it feels; a teacher who has played in public will know how to prepare pupils for the difficulties they face when taking a music exam or playing at a festival.
 They will also know the standards required to pass exams too.

 Check out a teacher’s qualifications.
 Do they have the relevant performing and teaching diplomas?
-They do count and they demonstrate that a teacher has been trained to a level sufficient for them to coach way beyond Grade 8 (the final amateur exam offered by music exam boards).
+They do count and they demonstrate that a teacher has been trained to a level sufficient for them to coach way beyond Grade 8.
 In my book, So You Want To Play The Piano?, I list the relevant qualifications required for a piano teacher.
 When I say ‘required’ there are actually no qualifications required to be a teacher and therein lies the problem.
 It’s a completely unregulated profession and many teachers are not qualified at all, which means you need to be extra careful when selecting your tutor.